 If you are a graduate student with scholarships and grants AND you had taxable income (i.e., you actually owed and paid tax), then you may qualify for an additional refund.
 Try our refund calculator and let us know that you are a graduate student, and we'll let you know what you qualify for.
 (The quote you receive from our instant calculator may not be correct at this time.)

 If you are claiming a refund, the IRS will accept your tax return for up to 3 years after its due date.
-For example, your 2016 tax return is due April 15, 2017.
-You can amend your 2016 tax return for three additional years, until April 15, 2020.
+For example, your 2017 tax return was due April 15, 2018.
+You can amend your 2017 tax return for three additional years, until April 15, 2021.

 As you know, most CPA’s and tax software don’t get students all the refunds they deserve.
 CollegeTaxRefunds.com gives our friends and partners at PorterKinney PC exclusive access to our powerful student refund calculator.
 They will do your taxes right the first time, and get you the maximum refunds you deserve, this year and for many years to come.
 To get your tax return started, contact PorterKinney at 509-713-7300.
 Be sure to let them know that CollegeTaxRefunds referred you.
 If you choose NOT to use PorterKinney, be sure to use our free refund calculator to catch all the refunds you missed.
 (Disclosure: we receive a commission from PorterKinney, but our recommendation is based on the excellent service they provide.
 Always do your own due diligence.)

 [Video not available] No, this does not increase your chances of an IRS audit.
-The IRS audits people when it suspects they are cheating the tax code by hiding taxable income or making up business expenses.
-If you only have scholarship and employee income from a W-2 and documented expenses, such as tuition, there is no reason the IRS would ever want to audit you, because they already know everything about you.
+The IRS most often audits people when it suspects they are cheating the tax code by hiding taxable income or making up business expenses.
+If you only have scholarship and employee income from a W-2 and documented expenses, such as tuition, there is very little reason the IRS would want to audit you, because they already know everything about you.
 You aren’t hiding any income, and you aren’t claiming any fake business expenses.
-Nothing we do increases your chances of an audit, because we aren’t hiding any income or creating any fake expenses.
+Nothing we do increases your chances of an audit.
 We are simply helping you to claim your maximum credit by following a frequently misunderstood, but legal and acceptable method of reporting your tuition and your scholarships.